siuying/NanoStoreModel/README.md

 NanoStoreModel
 ==============

-Quick and easy way to use NanoStore as your model.
+Quick and easy way to use [NanoStore](https://github.com/tciuro/NanoStore) objects as your model.

 NanoStoreModel composite of two parts: a model DSL and a thin layer of Objective-C classes provide dynamic attributes accessor, initializer, finders, helpers and KVO.

-Stage: Concept stage only.
+Stage: Proof of concept.
+Don't use it in production yet, but try it out and see if it works!

 ## How It Works